 MFA – University of Iowa

 Meredith is the Curator of the Museum of Fine Arts and Assistant Professor of Art.
-Through a collaborative process, she establishes the curatorial vision for the Museum and helps facilitate creative projects across the College.
+Through a collaborative process, she establishes the curatorial vision for the Museum and helps facilitate creative projects across the College of Fine Arts.

 Curatorial Practices, Museum Studies, Modern and Contemporary Art Theory and Criticism